fyuti/RAG_Project/README.md

     docs = retriever.get_relevant_documents(question)
     if not docs:
         return "No relevant context found in the PDF."
+Run via Google Colab

+Open your notebook in Colab.

+Run all cells.

+When you run the Gradio iface.launch() cell, Colab will give you a temporary public URL
     header = "Use the context to answer concisely.
 If unknown, say you don't know.\n\nContext:\n" tail = f"\n\nQuestion: {question}\nAnswer:"